 Me?
 I proudly watched and grinned.
-I love that he enjoys art so much and was impressed at the beautiful cards he made.
+I love that he enjoys art so much and was impressed at the beautiful, thoughtful cards he made.
 Inside, I wrote a simple note to each teacher expressing our thanks for all they do in the classroom and wishing them a Merry Christmas.
-Then we tucked in the gift cards before placing them into envelopes.
+Then we tucked in the gift cards before placing the pieced Christmas tree cards into envelopes.

 What do you do for teacher gifts?